ZeroniaServer/RocketRidersWiki/missiles/missiles.md

 Players can also ride on top of missiles (hence the name **Rocket Riders**) and reach the enemy base themselves, where they may deal even more damage by spawning missiles inside the base.

+Missiles cannot be used outside of the normal playing area (in the void, near the roof, outside the world border).

 The missiles are divided into 4 categories, ranging in speed, explosive power, and availability in certain **gamemodes**.
 Each missile category is listed below along with all the missiles in them.
 Click on the name of each missile to see more information about it!

 **Normal Damage Missiles**